tktracker/IntuneDocs/intune/protect/troubleshoot-scep-certificate-device-to-ndes.md

 ## Review IIS logs for a connection from the device

+IIS logs include the same type of entries for all platforms.

 1. On the NDES server, open the most recent IIS log file found in the following folder:   *%SystemDrive%\inetpub\logs\logfiles\w3svc1*

 2. Search the log for entries similar to the following examples.
 Both examples contain a status **200**, which appears near the end: